SaltyGoo/saltygoo.github.io/class/mu_elf.md

 Whenever you cast a spell, you choose how many SD to invest into it.
 The result of the spell depends on the number of [dice] and their [sum].

 If a SD rolls a 1, 2 or 3, you don’t lose it.
-Otherwise, you lose it until you get a night of sleep.
+Otherwise, you lose it.
 You can’t cast without SD.

 Every time you roll doubles you get closer to *Catastrophe*.